 In November 2019, the College was named one of the top 150 community colleges in the U.S. by the Aspen Institute College Excellence Program.
-With this acknowledgment, the College is eligible to compete for the \$1 million Aspen Prize for Community College Excellence, the nation's signature recognition of high achievement and performance among America's community colleges.
-Only the top 15 percent of community colleges nationwide are invited to apply.
+Only the top 15 percent of community colleges nationwide are named to the top 150.
 The College was chosen based on our strong and improving student outcomes in learning, completion rates, employment rates and earnings, and equity.